 The best option is to use peanut butter specifically for the birds because this often has the grit necessary to reduce the sticky factor and allow birds to easily digest this delicious substance and return for more to keep their energy up all winter long.
 If you choose, you can also make your own bird-friendly mixture at home by adding grit, in the form of cornmeal, to store bought peanut butter.
 While this formula works, it’s not ideal because it may need to be replaced more often to maintain freshness.

-Unlike store bought peanut butter, the peanut butter available for bird feeding is optimized for the birds so it stays fresh for longer.
+Unlike store bought peanut butter, the peanut butter available for bird feeding is optimized so it stays fresh for longer.
 Since you can get peanut butter in many different forms, it’s wise to choose one that suits the feeders you have in your yard.
 Nutty flavored suet balls work well in suet ball feeders or on platform feeders.
 Peanut butter suet cakes fit in any suet cake feeder.
-Discover more ways to serve this delicious form of energy to your birds by clicking through our slideshow presentation below.

-Which birds visit peanut butter feeders?
-You may find different species frequent your backyard, savoring the nutrients found in this nutty treat.
-You can attract any of the following birds: chickadees, creepers, mockingbirds, nuthatches, titmice, Yellow-rumped Warblers, wrens along with Downy, Hairy and Red-bellied Woodpeckers, among others.
-Please visit Duncraft.com to browse peanut butter for the birds.
+Attract any of the following birds with peanut butter: chickadees, creepers, mockingbirds, nuthatches, titmice, Yellow-rumped Warblers, wrens and Downy, Hairy and Red-bellied Woodpeckers, among others.
+Shop duncraft.com to browse peanut butter for the birds.
 Happy Birding!

 br>Join the Duncraft bird feeding community on Facebook today!